Thanks to its seamless transport connections to other Swiss destinations, Zurich is often overlooked as a worthy destination in its own right.

 Switzerland is beautiful in the winter months with truly brisk temperatures around 2 degrees Celcius, but while Zurich will be less busy, you’ll still pay a premium since it’s close to ski destinations.
 There are plenty of things to do in Zurich in winter, especially at Christmastime.

-If you are visiting Zurich in late November or December, a visit to a Christmas market should be on your itinerary.
-Click here for Zurich Christmas market dates.
+🇨🇭 If you are visiting Zurich in late November or December, a visit to a Christmas market should is a must! > Click here for Zurich Christmas market dates.

-The true ‘off-season’ in Zurich is the fall (autumn) and spring, when the snow is melting but it’s still cool.
+The true ‘off-season’ in Zurich is the fall (autumn) and spring, when the snow is melting on the Alps but it’s still cool.
 May and September are your best bets in terms of better prices, reasonable temperatures, and overall lack of other tourists.

 Where to stay in Zurich